 If you like, pick out the chicken pieces with a slotted spoon and carefully remove the meat from the bones (because of the heat, I like to wear dishwashing gloves to do this), returning the meat to the pot in large hunks.
 Otherwise, leave the pieces whole and let your guests do their own boning.

-Stir in the beans, corn, and cilantro.
-Add salt to taste.
+Stir in the beans, corn, olives, cilantro, and more salt to taste.
 If necessary, gently reheat the stew.
 Serve hot.

-NOTE Look for chipotle in the ethnic or Latin section of your supermarket, and be sure to use only 2 to 4 peppers from the can – not 2 to 4 cans.
-(My Mom made that mistake once and – whooee – our mouths were on fire that night!)
+NOTE Look for chipotles in the ethnic or Latin section of your supermarket, and be sure to use only 2 to 4 peppers from the can—not 2 to 4 cans.
+(My Mom made that mistake once and—whooee—our mouths were on fire that night!)